rclone/rclone/docs/content/commands/rclone_serve_nfs.md

 Create an NFS server that serves the given remote over the network.

+This implements an NFSv3 server to serve any rclone remote via NFS.

-The primary purpose for this command is to enable [mount command](/commands/rclone_mount/) on recent macOS versions where installing FUSE is very cumbersome.
+The primary purpose for this command is to enable the [mount command](/commands/rclone_mount/) on recent macOS versions where installing FUSE is very cumbersome.

-Since this is running on NFSv3, no authentication method is available.
-Any client will be able to access the data.
-To limit access, you can use serve NFS on loopback address and rely on secure tunnels (such as SSH).
-For this reason, by default, a random TCP port is chosen and loopback interface is used for the listening address;
+This server does not implement any authentication so any client will be able to access the data.
+To limit access, you can use `serve nfs` on the loopback address or rely on secure tunnels (such as SSH) or use firewalling.

+For this reason, by default, a random TCP port is chosen and the loopback interface is used for the listening address by default;
 meaning that it is only available to the local machine.
-If you want other machines to access the NFS mount over local network, you need to specify the listening address and port using `--addr` flag.
+If you want other machines to access the NFS mount over local network, you need to specify the listening address and port using the `--addr` flag.

-Modifying files through NFS protocol requires VFS caching.
-Usually you will need to specify `--vfs-cache-mode` in order to be able to write to the mountpoint (full is recommended).
+Modifying files through the NFS protocol requires VFS caching.
+Usually you will need to specify `--vfs-cache-mode` in order to be able to write to the mountpoint (`full` is recommended).
 If you don't specify VFS cache mode, the mount will be read-only.

+`--nfs-cache-type` controls the type of the NFS handle cache.
+By default this is `memory` where new handles will be randomly allocated when needed.
+These are stored in memory.
+If the server is restarted the handle cache will be lost and connected NFS clients will get stale handle errors.

+`--nfs-cache-type disk` uses an on disk NFS handle cache.
+Rclone hashes the path of the object and stores it in a file named after the hash.
+These hashes are stored on disk the directory controlled by `--cache-dir` or the exact directory may be specified with `--nfs-cache-dir`.
+Using this means that the NFS server can be restarted at will without affecting the connected clients.

+`--nfs-cache-type symlink` is similar to `--nfs-cache-type disk` in that it uses an on disk cache, but the cache entries are held as symlinks.
+Rclone will use the handle of the underlying file as the NFS handle which improves performance.
+This sort of cache can't be backed up and restored as the underlying handles will change.
+This is Linux only.

-Note also that `--nfs-cache-handle-limit` controls the maximum number of cached file handles stored by the caching handler.
+`--nfs-cache-handle-limit` controls the maximum number of cached NFS handles stored by the caching handler.
 This should not be set too low or you may experience errors when trying to access files.
 The default is `1000000`, but consider lowering this limit if the server's system resource usage causes problems.
+This is only used by the `memory` type cache.

 To serve NFS over the network use following command:

     rclone serve nfs remote: --addr 0.0.0.0:$PORT --vfs-cache-mode=full

-We specify a specific port that we can use in the mount command:
+This specifies a port that can be used in the mount command.
 To mount the server under Linux/macOS, use the following command:

-    mount -oport=$PORT,mountport=$PORT $HOSTNAME: path/to/mountpoint
+    mount -t nfs -o port=$PORT,mountport=$PORT,tcp $HOSTNAME:/ path/to/mountpoint

-Where `$PORT` is the same port number we used in the serve nfs command.
+Where `$PORT` is the same port number used in the `serve nfs` command and `$HOSTNAME` is the network address of the machine that `serve nfs` was run on.

-This feature is only available on Unix platforms.
+This command is only available on Unix platforms.

 ## VFS - Virtual File System